dojo/docs/developer/design/loader.rst

   3. An AMD module is constructed on-the-fly as shown below. <names> is the list of names given by the scope map;
      <names-mapped-to-proper-module-names> is the list of module identifiers indicated by names, computed with respect
      to the reference module; <uid> references the dojo/loadInit plugin module resource constructed in Step 2.
-This allows the original module text to execute with names referencing the proper objects, which allows relocating module trees (with or without a build).

 .. code-block :: javascript

   define([/*<names-mapped-to-proper-module-names>*/, "dojo/loadInit!/*<uid>*/"], function(/*<names>*/){
     //
     // original module text goes here...
+    //
-    // however, each dojo.loadInit application is prefixed with 0 &&; for example
+    // however, each dojo.loadInit application is prefixed with "0 &&"; this prevents dojo.loadInit from executing
+    // for example...
     0 && dojo.loadInit(function(){
       //...
     });
-	// this prevents dojo.loadInit from being executed here })
+  })

 The key to this algorithm is the magical dojo/loadInit plugin.
 Recall how plugins work.
-When a plugin resource is found in a dependency vector, the plugin module is loaded and is passed the text to the right of the !.
+When a plugin resource is found in a dependency vector, the plugin module is loaded and passed the text to the right of the !.
 The plugin module then reports back to the loader when the work implied by the text to the right of the ! has been completed.
 In our case, the text to the right points to a module that was constructed in Step 2 the looks like this: